PioneerCode/pioneer-pagination/README.md

 }
 ```

-In your controller, add a reference to the IPaginatedMetaService interface and set it through Dependency Injection.
+In your controller, add a reference to the ```IPaginatedMetaService``` interface and set it through dependency injection.
 ```csharp
 public class BlogController : Controller
 {